sinai-dev/OSLDocs/API/SL_Effect.md

 * Does the effect ignore when prefab is destroyed?

 ## SL_SummonAI : SL_Summon
 This effect inherits from SL_Summon.
-It contains no extra fields, it just tells the game you are summoning an AI Character which will follow the caster.
+It contains no extra fields, it just tells the game you are summoning an AI Character which will follow the affected character.

 ## SL_SummonBloodSpirit : SL_SummonAI
 Like SL_SummonAI, but it tells the game you are summoning a "Blood Spirit" (probably DLC-related).

 ## SL_Teleport : SL_Effect
-Teleports the caster.
+Teleports the affected character.

 `MaxRange` (float)
 * Maximum teleport range.